Mr-Kon/CPSC449-Microblogging-backend-final/README.md

 >```shell-session
 >$ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb

-- Navigate to /etc/haproxy/haproxy.cfg and paste the contents of etc/haproxy.cfg in the bottom and restart
-- Port 80 is the new port for both api's while haproxy is running

->```shell-session
->$ sudo systemctl restart haproxy
->```

 - Navigate to the CPSC449-Proj3 directory and create the databases and start the servers